Even though the summer is coming to a close, there’s still plenty to see and do in Rome.

 5. Celebrate European Heritage Day

 All of Italy celebrates its heritage during the month of September.
-Rome celebrates this holiday in a variety of ways, but one of the most popular events are night openings at many national heritage sites on September 24th and 25th, 2002.
+Rome celebrates this holiday in a variety of ways

 For more activities and information about the celebration, make sure to check the European Heritage Days website.